 Other examples include Exodus 22:30, 2Kings 5:10 and Joshua 6:3-4.

 The comforting thought is that we are all created in His likeness.
 We are almost 7.

 Other uses of the number 7 include portions in the book of Revelation.
 As many people know the book of Revelation foretells of the end days for life as we know here on earth.
 It's pretty intense.
-In this book we are told of seven churches, seven angels sent to the seven churches, seven seals, seven trumpet plagues, seven thunders, and the seven last plagues.
+In this book we are told of seven angels sent to the seven churches, seven seals, seven trumpet plagues, seven thunders, and the seven last plagues.
 The first resurrection of the dead takes place at the 7th trumpet, completing salvation for the Church.
 Many people think we are close to these end times.